Hans Reissner: Biography

 During the Nazi regime Reissner was able to work in the aircraft industry although he did not have an Aryan certificate.
-In 1935 he lost his post at the Technical University of Berlin due to his Jewish ancestry, and in 1938 he emigrated to the United States.
+In 1935 he lost his post at Technische Universität Berlin due to his Jewish ancestry, and in 1938 he emigrated to the United States.
 He taught at the Illinois Institute of Technology (1938–44) and the Polytechnic Institute of Brooklyn (1944–54).

-Curiously, it was this engineer, rather than a physicist or mathematician, who first solved Einstein's equation for the metric of a charged point mass.
+It was this engineer, rather than a physicist or mathematician, who first solved Einstein's equation for the metric of a charged point mass.
 His closed-form solution, rediscovered by several other physicists within the next few years, is now called the Reissner–Nordström metric.

 Eric Reissner (Max Erich Reissner, 1913–1996), his son, developed Mindlin–Reissner plate theory.